ToshioCP/Gtk4-tutorial/gfm/sec24.md

 - 32: Destroys the context.
 At the same time the source is destroyed.
 - 33: Destroys the surface.

-To compile this, change your current directory to `src/misc` and type the following.
+To compile this, change your current directory to `/src/misc` and type the following.

 ```
 $ gcc `pkg-config --cflags cairo` cairo.c `pkg-config --libs cairo`
 ```
-s

 ![rectangle.png](/src/images/rectangle.png)

 See the [Cairo's website](https://www.cairographics.org/) for further information.